Genghis Khan (1965 film): Production

 The film was shot over 125 days.
+It was one of a series of epics made by Irving Allen, others including The Long Ships and Cromwell.

-Allen and Euan Lloyd (who worked in publicity) wanted to make a follow-up called Clive of India based on a script by Terence Young but it was never made.
+Allen and Euan Lloyd (who worked in publicity) wanted to make a follow-up called Clive of India based on a script by Terence Young, starring Stephen Boyd, but it was never made.

+Reception

 Box office

 In the United States and Canada, the film earned $2.25 million in distributor rentals.

 In Europe, the film sold 1.724 million tickets in West Germany and 879,532 tickets in France, for a combined tickets sold in West Germany and France.